lmu-osc/Introduction-Simulations-in-R/tutorial_pages/simulate-for-preregistration.md

     HINT: use the `data.frame()`, `sample()`, and `rnorm()` functions.

 2. Now you've made a dataset, try to run a logistic regression on your data with lung cancer as the outcome.
+3. Do you face any error message?
+Does the data need to be in a specific format for statistical models to run?

 ***